MH1024/ims/README.md

 # ims
-MEAN stack for Inventory Management
+Nodejs and mongoDB for Inventory Management